 I’ve been trying to eat more flax lately as part of a protocol my nutritionist put me on.
 Yes, even a nutritionist needs a nutritionist.
 And even this nutritionist does not like flax seeds.
 I don’t.

-I think they taste and smell kind of fishy so for me, sprinkling them on salads and such just isn't the most delicious option.
-Yes, I will add them to my smoothie and have also been known to grind some up with some goji berries and sprinkle it on some delicious French toast or pancakes, but mostly, I'm not a fan.
-And I'm also not eating French toast and pancakes every day.
+I think they taste and smell kind of fishy, so for me sprinkling them on salads and such just isn’t the most delicious option.
+Yes, I will add them to my smoothie and have also been known to grind some up with some goji berries and sprinkle them on some delicious French toast or pancakes, but mostly, I’m not a fan.
+And I’m also not eating French toast and pancakes every day.
 (Wipes tear away.)

 Why bother eating flaxseeds if I don’t love them?
 Isn’t there something other than flaxseeds that will do the trick?